 Cecilia brings 15 years of experience at AT&T, where she started as a manager in diversity marketing.
 She spent most of her career at the telecommunications giant as associate director and lead consultant of corporate diversity.
 In this role, she offered support in the formulation, implementation and direction of AT&T’s diversity and inclusion strategy including metrics, communications, and training.
 She also provided consulting in all aspects of workforce diversity.
 Prior to her corporate role, she worked as a journalist and later taught in academia for more than 10 years in the area of sociology, with emphasis on U.S. race relations, gender, Latin America, and research methods.

-Ms. Orellana-Rojas is a passionate advocate for diversity.
+Cecilia is a passionate advocate for diversity.
 She was instrumental in the launch of the Texas Diversity Council and served as the first president of the San Antonio Advisory Board.
-As a founding member of the Texas Hispanic/Latino Summit, she took a leadership role in establishing the mission of the summit as a venue for Hispanic voices within the Texas Leadership and Diversity Conference.
-She has been recognized numerous times with the Diversity Champion Award and Diversity Leadership Award for her commitment and dedication to diversity business practices in the state of Texas.
+As a founding member of the Texas Hispanic/Latino Summit, she played a leadership role in establishing the mission of the summit as a venue for Latino/a voices within the Texas Leadership and Diversity Conference.
+She has been recognized numerous times with the Diversity Champion Award and Diversity Leadership Award for her commitment and dedication to diversity business practices.

-A native of Chile, Ms. Orellana-Rojas earned a Ph.D. in sociology from the University of Texas at Austin, a master’s degree in Latin American studies from the University of New Mexico.
+A native of Chile, Cecilia earned a Ph.D. in sociology from the University of Texas at Austin and a master’s degree in Latin American studies from the University of New Mexico.
 She graduated Summa Cum Laude with a bachelor’s degree in journalism from the University of North Dakota.
 She resides in San Antonio, Texas, with her husband, Henry, and their son, Rodrigo.